Toranktto/CraftProtocol/docs/index.rst

     from CraftProtocol.Protocol import ProtocolVersion
     from CraftProtocol.Protocol import Packet

-    serializer = Packet.PacketSerializer(ProtocolVersion.MC_1_10, Packet.PacketDirection.CLIENTBOUND)
+    serializer = CraftProtocol.Protocol.Packet.PacketSerializer(
+        CraftProtocol.Protocol.ProtocolVersion.MC_1_10,
+        CraftProtocol.Protocol.Packet.PacketSerializer.Mode.CLIENT
+    )
     packet = serializer.read(stream)

 .. warning::
-    Different protocols may have different packets, don't have some packets from newer/older protocols or have packets that no longer exists in newer protocols.
+    Different protocols may have different packets.
 See http://wiki.vg for details.

 .. warning::
-    Some packets may be not implemented in CraftProtocol (only ``Play`` protocol state).
+    Some packets is not implemented in CraftProtocol (only ``Play`` protocol state).
     If you want to know list of implemented packets, see source code.

 .. note::